I. Increases in Quotas of Member-Ninth General Review

 Report of the Executive Board to the Board of Governors

-3. The Interim Committee considered the subject of the Ninth General Review during the thirty-first and thirty-second meetings of the Committee in Berlin (West) on September 25-26, 1988, and in Washington on April 3, 1989, respectively.
-In connection with its latest meeting, the Executive Board submitted a report on the Ninth General Review which outlined the progress made in its work relating to the Ninth General Review and requested guidance from the Committee on the main issues discussed in the report.
-Paragraph 5 of the communiqué issued at the conclusion of the meeting reads as follows:
+3. The Interim Committee considered the subject of the Ninth General Review during the thirty-first, thirty-second, and thirty-third meetings of the Committee in Berlin (West) on September 25-26, 1988, and, for the latter two meetings, in Washington, D.C., on April 3, 1989, and September 24-25, 1989, respectively.
+In connection with its latest meeting, the Executive Board submitted a report on the Ninth General Review which outlined the progress made in its work relating to the Ninth General Review and requested guidance from the Committee in particular on the size of an overall increase and on the principles that could be followed in distributing an enlargement of the Fund between members.
+Paragraph 4 of the communique issued at the conclusion of the meeting reads in part as follows:

-4. In the light of the above, and taking into account the conclusion of the Interim Committee as expressed in it latest communiqué, the Executive Board proposes that the Board of Governors continue its review and that the Executive Board submit a report to the Board of Governors, together with appropriate recommendations regarding the size of the overall increase in quotas, increases in the quotas of individual members, and on the mode of payment of increases in subscriptions, with a view to enable the Board of Governors to complete the Ninth Review by December 31, 1989.
+4. In light of the above, and taking into account the conclusion of the Interim Committee as expressed in its latest communiqué, the Executive Board proposes that the Board of Governors continue its review and that the Executive Board submit a report to the Board of Governors, together with appropriate recommendations regarding the size of the overall increase in quotas, increases in the quotas of individual members and on the mode of payment for increases in subscriptions, with a view to enable the Board of Governors to complete the Ninth Review not later than March 31, 1990.

-5. In view of the foregoing considerations, it is recommended that the Board of Governors adopt the resolution set forth below:
+5. In view of the foregoing considerations, it is recommended that the Board of Governors adopt the resolution set forth in the attachment to this report.

 Proposed Resolution of the Board of Governors*

-That the Board of Governors having noted the report of the Executive Board entitled Increases in Quotas of Members—Ninth Gene-ral Review, hereby resolves to continue its review of quotas under Article III, Section 2(a), and requests the Executive Board to complete its work on the Ninth General Review of Quotas with a view to a decision by the Board of Governors on the completion of the Ninth Review before the end of this year.
+That the Board of Governors, having noted the report of the Executive Board entitled Increases in Quotas of Members—Ninth General Review, hereby resolves to continue its review of quotas under Article III, Section 2(a), and requests the Executive Board to complete its work on the Ninth General Review of Quotas with a view to a decision by the Board of Governors on the completion of the Ninth Review not later than March 31, 1990.